 adopt-a-trail

-The Sussex Valley All-Terrain Club (your club) has embarked on a new initiative which we believe will not only help out our club but also instill some pride and ownership into our trail system.
-The SVAT Adopt-A-Trail is designed to allow members to become involved and take part in activities improving the longevity and safety of the trails we all enjoy.
-Members involved with the program will monitor and report on trail conditions, to ensure any issue can be reported and acted on as needed.
-We are not trying to re-invent the wheel here, this has been happening in other jurisdictions in Canada with great success.
-This program will be open to SVAT members only.
+The Sussex Valley All-Terrain Club has embarked on an initiative which we believe will not only help out our club but also help instill a sense of pride and ownership in our trail system.
+The SVAT Adopt-A-Trail is designed to allow members to become actively involved with the club and contribute to improving the quality and safety of the trails we all enjoy.
+Members involved with the program will monitor and report on trail conditions, allowing the club to act on issues reported as needed.
+This program is open to SVAT members only.

 How it Works

 Individuals can volunteer to adopt a trail and take care of it as if it were their own.
-Much like the Adopt-a-Highway program the province of New Brunswick use to have, adoptees will ride the trail a minimum of three times a year, at the beginning, near the middle and end of the season.
-Participants will gather and record information, in a simple form reporting pictures, trail conditions and possible problem areas with concerns to the environment or safety issues.
+Much like the Adopt-a-Highway program the province of New Brunswick used to have, adoptees will ride the trail a minimum of two times a year – at the beginning of the season and near the middle.
+Participants will collect and submit necessary information, reporting anomalous trail conditions and problem areas with regard to safety issues or the environment.

-Information will be submitted to your executive who will take the necessary steps to rectify the problem.
-This may be something as simple as replacing a damaged sign or more seriously the hiring an excavator to repair a washout on the trail.
-We would like to see pictures of the trouble area along with gps coordinates to know exactly where it is located.
-If the issue is something that you can easily repair (such as a fallen tree on the trail) and are willing to take that on I would ask you to be sure to document this with pictures.
+Information can be submitted to your executive who will take the necessary steps to rectify the problem.
+We need pictures of the trouble area along with a precise location such as lat/long coordinates or a google pin to determine exactly where the problem is located.
+If the issue is something that you can easily repair (such as a fallen tree on the trail) and are willing to take that on, please be sure to document this work with pictures.
 Some of these pictures may be posted on our Facebook page congratulating you for a job well done.
+They are also necessary to prove the club is practicing due diligence regarding trail hazards.

 Things to look for and report on:

 • Trail surface condition: Is there any significant rutting?
-Is the rutting getting worse?
-Can the
+Washouts?
+Exposed culverts?
+Does it need to be graded?

-• Water crossings: are there culverts, bridges or underwater log bridges?
+• Water crossings: Are there culverts or bridges?
 What is their

-• Are there signs of widespread vandalism caused by different user groups?
+• Are there signs of vandalism caused by trail users?

 Benefits